-The Iowa Minimum Wage Law is similar to the FLSA's minimum wage provisions, but it applies to some additional employers (payrolls between \$300,000 and \$500,000 annually).
+The Iowa Minimum Wage Law is similar to the FLSA's minimum wage provisions, but it applies to some additional employers.
 The Iowa minimum wage is currently the same as the federal minimum wage, but the amounts are adjusted separately and may not always be the same.
+Employers in Iowa must pay whichever rate is higher.